openstack/openstacksdk/doc/source/vendor-support.rst

 * Image API Version is 2
 * Images must be in `raw` format
-* Public IPv4 is provided via Floating IP from Neutron
+* Public IPv4 is provided via NAT with Neutron Floating IP
 * IPv6 is provided to every server

 vexxhost